Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 Otherwise, you’ll have to visit your local hardware store and have them check it out for you.

 Damage to the power supply port can also be fixed at a PC or hardware store.
+But keep in mind that these types of damages are not covered under your warranty.

 Which means you’ll have to pay for it.
 But, it’s not an expensive fix, so it shouldn’t break the bank.